 If something gets in your eye:

 If an object strikes your eye at a fast pace, it can be a medical emergency.
-Seek medical attention immediately.
+Seek medical attention right away.

-If a chemical splashes into your eyes, flush your eyes immediately and call 911.
+If a chemical splashes into your eyes, flush your eyes right away and call for emergency medical services.

 If you do have eye pain or a foreign object, consider seeing an eye specialist immediately rather than going to the emergency room.
-However, if you have a severe injury or chemical splash, call 911 or go immediately to the nearest emergency room.
+However, if you have a severe injury or chemical splash, call for emergency medical services.

 American Academy of Ophthalmology